canonical/kafka-k8s-operator/docs/how-to/h-manage-app.md

 #### Without client application downtime

 In some use-cases credentials should be rotated with no or limited application downtime.
-If credentials should be rotated with no or limited downtine, you can deploy a new charm with the same permissions and resource definition, e.g.
+If credentials should be rotated with no or limited downtime, you can deploy a new charm with the same permissions and resource definition, e.g.

 ```shell
 juju deploy data-integrator rotated-user --channel stable \